Saleh-Lootah/portfolio/content/now/_index.md

 *This is a [now page](https://nownownow.com/about), which is where I write a summary of what I am doing right now.*

-I am currently conscripted in the military and have been since Feburary of 2023.
+I am currently conscripted in the military and have been since Feburary of 2023, I am due to finish end of Jan 2024.